top of page

 Policy established before 2021: Policies issued before April 2021 APRA insurance reforms may carry substantial loyalty tax, as many insurers discontinued these structures and subsequently repriced them significantly.
 However, pre-2021 policies may contain valuable features unavailable in current products⁵.

-Premium increases despite no claims: Families who've never claimed might assume premiums should remain relatively stable.
+Premium increases despite no claims: Families who have never claimed might assume premiums should remain relatively stable.
 However, loyalty tax applies regardless of individual claims history, based on portfolio-level risk rather than personal experience.

 What Options Exist for Addressing Insurance Loyalty Tax?